Stellar Escape from Globular Clusters. II. Clusters May Eat Their Own Tails: Results

 The epicyclic overdensities are again apparent and $\Sigma$ is nearly symmetric between the leading and trailing tails.
 The former is only ${\approx}5\%$ denser since the neck at L1 opens at slightly lower $\Etilde$ than the neck at L2.
 The density in both tails gradually decreases as they extend further from the GC before reaching a minimum and increasing again about a quarter orbit before returning to the GC.
-In the earliest portion of each tail's outgoing half---$y'>0$ (leading) and $y'<0$ (trailing)---$\Sigma$ is about twice as high from the CC'd GC than the NCC'd GC, consistent with their evaporation rates (Figure~\ref{fig:macro_evolution}).
-This factor gradually shrinks closer to $3/2$ just before the tails return to the GC, consistent with steady leakage of PEs out of the stream as they circumnavigate the Galaxy.
-(Again, such leakage should be much more significant when accounting for external perturbations from Galactic substructure; see Section~\ref{S:discussion_return_tails}.)
+In the earliest portion of each tail's outgoing half---$y'>0$ (leading) and $y'<0$ (trailing)---$\Sigma$ is about twice as high from the CC'd GC than the NCC'd GC, consistent with their evaporation rates in Figure~\ref{fig:macro_evolution}.
+This factor shrinks closer to $3/2$ just before the tails return to the GC, consistent with steady leakage of PEs from the stream over time.
 Finally, since the circular speed $\omega R$ at any Galactocentric distance $R$ is constant in a logarithmic $\phigal$, then $\omega$ is slightly higher in the leading tail.
 This explains why the crossing point between the tail densities apparent at the far left of the top panel occurs at $y'/\pi$ just slightly ${>}-1$.